 After graduation, Siebert maintained her involvement with the program as an intern for two years (2006-2008).
 During that time, she provided indispensable administrative support and served as point person for alumni relations and events.
 She helped to organize a successful alumni gathering when Maryland hosted the 2007 ACC Championships.
 The reunion featured an appearance by esteemed Coach Kehoe.

-Her primary coaching focus has been on middle-distance and long sprints.
+Her primary coaching focus has been on middle-distance.
 As a mentor to the female student-athletes, Siebert has looked to be a positive influence on the track and field program as a whole and each student-athlete as an individual.
 She helped guide Alex Lucki (’18) to her first NCAA Championship event during the 2016 outdoor season, as she qualified for the 1500 meter run with the second-fastest time by a Terp (4:20.16).
+Lucki surpassed this time in 2017 running 4:18.87.
+Lucki also earned her first NCAA Cross Country trip as an individual qualifier in 2017.

 In addition to her coaching duties, Siebert is responsible for assisting in the maintenance of the annual budget, recruiting, planning student-athlete team travel, scheduling, organizing team community-service events and aiding in the day-to-day operations of the track and field program.